Oleeo-Operations/Oleeo-Components/README.md

 ```
 ### Accessibility

 As it currently stands Webflow does not provide an easy way to add alternate attributes to iframe videos (specifically in rich text elements OR within a CMS).
-Due to this, a small ammount of custom code placed in the footer code in Webflow will ensure WCAG AA compliancy:
+Due to this, a small amount of custom code placed in the footer code in Webflow will ensure WCAG AA compliancy:

 ```html
 <script>